Stanytsia-Luhanska Reserve: Flora and fauna

 The reserve is covered mostly with deciduous forest (70%), meadow-steppe, and floodplain lakes.
 The lower sandy regions near the river feature willow and poplar; on the terrace are oak forests.

 Public use

-As a strict nature reserve, Stanichno-Luhansk's primary purpose is protection of nature and scientific study.
+As a strict nature reserve, Stanytsia-Luhanska Reserve's primary purpose is protection of nature and scientific study.
 Public access is limited: mass recreation and construction of facilities is prohibited as are hunting and fishing.